duerrsimon/bioicons/CONTRIBUTING.md

 You can use [svgo](https://github.com/svg/svgo) and [svgo-viewbox](https://github.com/scriptex/svgo-viewbox) to clean your vector files and adding viewBox attributes before adding them to the repo.

-To add new icons then clone the repo, add your svg files to the static/icons/*/* directory and follow instructions below.
+To add new icons it is easiest if you use [github.dev](github.dev/duerrsimon/bioicons).

+After opening the repo using the github.dev link, you can upload icons in the sidebar in `static/icons/*/*` and modify `static/authors.json` to include your name (same as `author` folder name used, replace spaces with underscore).
+You can link e.g your personal website, your ORCID profile etc in the json file.

-If all this succeeds you can go ahead and submit your pull request.
+Then submit your pull request.

+The above steps are needed only for code modifications.
-## Build Setup
+## Build Setup (local)

 ```bash
 # refresh icon index